omelancon/javascript-1/README.md

 ### Notation for Arrays

 As seen above, we do not use `Array` in function signatures, even though this is a proper type in Javascript.
-Instead we use the square bracket notation `[type]` to indicate, not only that we expect and array, but to indicate the type of the elements it contains.
+Instead we use the square bracket notation `[type]` to indicate, not only that we expect an array, but to indicate the type of the elements it contains.

 ```
 // sum :: [Number] -> Number